 Strictly speaking, a "perennial" plant is one that lives at least three years.
-There are "woody perennials" (trees and shrubs) and "herbaceous perennials" (plants that mostly die back to the ground at the end of the growing season).
+There are "woody perennials"

 In common garden lingo "perennial" plants are, in fact, herbaceous and include favorite garden flowers such as peonies, daisies, irises, hostas and many, many others.
 And, it's herbaceous plants that you'll find links to along the right side of this page.